 Welcome to Marimo Moss Ball Central!

-(Found something inaccurate?
+(Found something inaccurate or needs updating?
 Please let us know ASAP!)

 Our site is dedicated to the care and knowledge of marimo moss balls.
 We are two long-time owners of moss balls and fish-keeping hobbyists, as well as aquarium geeks since College.
 When we were in college, we would sneak small nano aquariums into our dorm room and the marimos would often be the centerpiece of attraction when we would have “approved” guests over.
 People often ask questions like the following: